Experience the power of intelligent test optimization with SeaLights integration! 🤓 | Check it out

 Implementing best practices will help you avoid common errors and develop better Apex triggers.
 Below are some of the most effective approaches you can use:

 Run minimum triggers for each object.
 Ideally, you should use only one trigger for each object.
 If you have more than one for a single object, Salesforce can’t guarantee that the order of execution will be as you intend.
-Also, this practice will make it easier to test and manage your triggers.
+Also, this practice will make testing and managing your triggers easier.

 Bulkify your code.
 Bulkify means that your code can process multiple records at a time.
 Suppose your trigger initiates from a bulk DML.
 In that case, it must be able to process all the records of the collection rather than a single record as it usually does when initiated from the user interface.